LiberTEM/LiberTEM/docs/source/udf.rst

 available for overriding, to work on larger/different units of data at the same time:
 :meth:`~libertem.udf.UDFTileMixin.process_tile`
 and :meth:`~libertem.udf.UDFPartitionMixin.process_partition`.
-They can be used for optimizing some operations, and are documented in the :doc:`advanced topics <udf/advanced>` section.
+They can be used for optimizing some operations, and are documented in the :ref:`advanced topics <advanced udf>` section.

 Implementing a UDF
 ------------------